-Usually, the setting for this type of paper also referred to as the comparison and contrast essay can be different, depending on the type of topic given or chosen.
-As a rule, you are supposed to analyze 2 or more topics, by pointing out the differences and similarities between them and drawing a conclusion at the end.
+Usually, the requirements for the comparison and contrast essay can be different, depending on the type of topic given or chosen.
+As a rule, you are supposed to analyze two or more topics by pointing out the differences and similarities between them and drawing a conclusion at the end.
 Your overall goal here is to clear out misunderstandings, inform the reader of what they are not aware of, and support your argument with facts.
-You need to make sure that your audience understands how the compared subjects are interconnected and also provide an attention grabber to capture their attention and, sort of, draw them in.
+You need to make sure that your audience understands how the compared subjects are interconnected and also provide an attention grabber to capture their focus and draw them in.

+In order to create an excellent essay, we need to establish what a compare and contrast essay is first.
 Our life is all about comparing, so when we, for example, face a choice of buying apples or pears, our decision will probably be influenced by a number of factors.
-And unless it is impulse buying when a person purchases something just after taking a quick glance at it, options are usually weighed up carefully.
-Writing the compare and contrast essay is pretty much the same: you should critically analyze two or more topics by comparing their similarities and differences before drawing a conclusion at the end of allowing the reader to have a clear understanding of the subject.t.
+And unless it is impulse buying, when a person purchases something just after taking a quick glance at it, options are usually carefully weighed up.
+Writing the compare and contrast essay is pretty much the same: you should critically analyze two or more topics by comparing their similarities and differences before drawing a conclusion at the end of allowing the reader to have a clear understanding of the subject.

-The Compare and contrast essay definition is pretty self-explanatory: revealing the differences and similarities in theories, novels, and characters under a certain topic.
+The compare and contrast essay definition is pretty self-explanatory: revealing the differences and similarities in theories, novels, and characters under a certain topic.
 The main idea here is to carefully analyze how two or more things are the same or different.
-For example, you can compare two characters in a novel: except state the obvious similarities you should also focus on their differences, thus revealing some subtle details that usually escape the reader's attention.
+For example, you can compare two characters in a novel: except aside from stating the obvious similarities you should also focus on their differences, thus revealing some subtle details that usually escape the reader's attention.

 The compare and contrast essay usually takes three forms: